+- Check if Site IP is Generating Spam.
 Feeling ignored?
 Your emails might be trapped.
 Your legitimate customer emails can be caught in spam filters if another site on your shared IP address is generating a lot of spam.
 We will use this feature to confirm that your site is running on a clean IP address, and that the shared IP you are using to host your website is not listed as a known source of spam email.

 - Check if Site is Spamvertised.
 More than a pain, spam is destructive.
 When your website URL is being used for spamvertising, it can severely impact your SEO rankings and email deliverability.
 Worst case: Your site will be deleted altogether from the web.
 Wordfence Premium checks if your website URL has been flagged for spamvertising, indicating that your site may have been compromised or that you are emailing too aggressively.
 If spamvertising is found on your site, SuperPage will dig in and destroy the offending pages, which are invisible to most designers, but not us.

 - Advanced Manual Blocking.
 We quickly and efficiently dispatch site security threats by blocking entire malicious networks and any human or robot activity that indicates suspicious intentions based on pattern matching and IP ranges.
 You can:

 - Block ranges of IP addresses (Think of these as networks)

 - Block specific web browsers and web browser patterns

 - Block referring websites

 - Require cell phone sign-in, i.e., two-factor authentication (optional)